open-edge-insights/video-ingestion/README.md

         $ docker-compose up --build ia_video_ingestion
         ```
     2. Update EIS VideoIngestion config key value in `etcd` using UI
-       like `EtcdKeeper` or programmatically and see if it picks it up
+       like `EtcdKeeper` or programmatically.
+Please note that the dynamic
-       automatically without any container restarts.

-       **NOTE**: The dynamic config update is still WIP.
+       update of the config only works for the "ingestor" key value without
+       container restarts.
+If "filter" key value is changed, then the changes
+       are picked by restarting the container.